Kernix13/beginner-git-commands/BEGINNER_GIT.md

 ## Download and setup Git

-It's been a long time since I did this so I can't remember all the steps, but you will need to [download Git](https://git-scm.com/downloads 'Git download page').
+First you will need to [download Git](https://git-scm.com/downloads 'Git download page').

-Check out this video from the YouTube channel LearnWebCode: [Git Tutorial Part 3: Installation, Command-line & Clone](https://youtu.be/UFEby2zo-9E 'Git Tutorial').
-I followed his steps to run the `config` commands below.
-Follow his instructions using Git Bash.
-Eventually, you will use VS Code for 99% of the commands in this guide.

-**Note**: On your first push ever to GitHub, you will need to provide a `user name` and `email address` to git, the ones used when you created your GitHub account, or accounts on GitLab or BitBucket.
-This is so git knows that you are who you say you are.

 Ater downloading Git, open the `.exe` file to install Git.
 Then find Git Bash and open it.
 For me on Windows, there was a Git folder in my Start ment and Git bash was in there.
 Open it...

+**Note**: On your first push ever to GitHub, you will need to authenticate your machine with GitHub.
+This is so git/GitHub knows that you are who you say you are.

 In the past you could just use `user.name` and `user.email` to verify your identity to GitHub.
-Now you have to generate an SSH key to let GitHub know you are who you say you are.
-I used the following docs for the commands I used:
+Now you have to generate an SSH key for authentification.
+I used the following docs to do that:

 1. Link 1: [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
    Link 2: [Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

-Here are the commands I used:
+Here are the commands I used for my new laptop:

 ```sh
 # Generate your key